momentum-xyz/docs/docs/explore-the-features/odyssey-creator/enter-creator-mode.md

 You will see a tools panel on the left of your screen.
 If you want to modify an object, just click on it and start editing!

 ![Gif showing how to enter creator mode](img/enter-creator-mode.gif)

-## Next steps

-Awesome!
-Let's move to the next section, where the cool stuff is 😎